rtcharity/resources.eahub.org/content/guides_and_tips/a-guide-to-effective-altruism-fellowships.md

 **Channels for advertisement.** We had a two-pronged strategy for recruitment: broad & targeted.

-Broad recruitment: We aimed to make sure most first-years (at least) _knew_ about the Fellowship, through a broad recruitment strategy.
+**Broad recruitment**: We aimed to make sure most first-years (at least) _knew_ about the Fellowship, through a broad recruitment strategy.
 We hoped that well-thought-out messaging (accurate - not just focus on donations) could eliminate the risk of spreading low-fidelity conceptions of EA.
 The reasoning was that if we achieved this goal, hopefully only people who were truly interested in EA ideas would apply, and the selection process would be much easier.
 I believe that was the case.

-Posters on campus (See Appendix 1 for Fall 2018 poster designed by Frankie Andersen-Wood)
+* Posters on campus (See [Appendix 1](https://drive.google.com/file/d/1tmFTUdedwT0Venjx5b8TUbQ_8cNLJxry/view) for Fall 2018 poster designed by Frankie Andersen-Wood)

-Website
+* Website

-Facebook posts to people who ‘like’ our page, posts in relevant groups, & targeted ads
+* Facebook posts to people who ‘like’ our page, posts in relevant groups, & targeted ads

-Fresher’s fair/extracurricular bazaar, handed out flyers in Appendix 1
+* Fresher’s fair/extracurricular bazaar, handed out flyers in Appendix 1

-E-mails to specific newsletters (especially to relevant departments and graduate schools such as economics, computer science, philosophy, school of management, etc.)
+* E-mails to specific newsletters (especially to relevant departments and graduate schools such as economics, computer science, philosophy, school of management, etc.)

-Word of mouth
+* Word of mouth

-Targeted recruitment: referrals.
+**Targeted recruitment**: referrals.
 For fall 2018, we also made a “Refer-a-friend” form that we sent to former fellows, where they could input an email address and we’d contact their friend about applying.
 We aimed that all former fellows and board members are aware of the referral form and we would receive at least ten high quality referrals.

-How large should a cohort of fellows be?
+**How large should a cohort of fellows be?**

 In Fall 2018, we opted for a cohort size of 16 fellows.
 This seems to be a really good size for discussions, allowing for talking time to everyone (if well moderated).
 In the past, we’ve tried with slightly larger cohorts (18-20), reasoning that some people inevitably would drop out and bring us to the ideal size of 15-16.
 However, if 20 people show up for the first discussion, it will be very crowded and leave people with a poor first impression of discussion quality.
 Moreover, if you succeed in selecting only very committed people (see Advertisement and Selection) and running a really good fellowship (see Running the fellowship), you can achieve high attendance and remain at the initial cohort size.

-One or two cohorts?
+**One or two cohorts?**

 If you have many applications, it is crucial to only accept the people who seem like they’re are very committed and a good fit for the program.